Canadian energy – secure and environmentally responsible

-Canada can meet the world’s energy needs.
+Canada can help meet Europe’s energy needs.

 Canada is one of the world’s largest producers of oil and natural gas, and leads the world in environmental protection and social standards.

-The world needs reliable, affordable, responsibly produced oil and gas now, and will long into the future on the path to decarbonization.
+Europe needs reliable, affordable, responsibly produced oil and gas now, and will long into the future on the path to decarbonization.

 Look to Canada.